pjanthony2001/tp/docs/DeveloperGuide.md

   * Pros: Easy to implement, and captures all aspects of the application in the state
   * Cons: May have performance issues in terms of memory usage.

+### Display feature

+The display mechanism in the application is orchestrated by several components, including `DisplayCommand`, `DisplayCommandParser`, `DisplayListPanel`, and `DisplayCard`.
+These components work together to parse user commands, filter relevant data, and update the user interface accordingly.

+#### Key Components:

+1. DisplayCommand and DisplayCommandParser:

+- DisplayCommandParser parses the user input to extract search terms and constructs a DisplayCommand with a predicate that encapsulates these terms.
+- DisplayCommand uses this predicate to filter the displayed data in the model.
+The command interacts with the model to update the list of persons to those that match the criteria specified by the predicate.

+2. DisplayListPanel:

+- This UI component is responsible for displaying the list of persons that match the search criteria.
+It utilizes
+- ListView and custom ListCell implementations to render the filtered list.
+- The DisplayListPanel is updated whenever the DisplayCommand alters the list of persons in the model to show only those
+- that match the search criteria.
+3. DisplayCard:

+- Each DisplayCard represents a single person in the DisplayListPanel.
+It formats and shows detailed information about a person, such as their name, phone number, and any other relevant details.
+- The DisplayCard updates whenever a new person is selected or the displayed list changes.

+#### Implementation Details

+Command Parsing and Execution:

+- The DisplayCommandParser reads the input from the user and uses it to instantiate a DisplayCommand with the appropriate matching criteria.
+- DisplayCommand then interacts with the model to filter the data based on the provided predicate.
+If the predicate results in one or more matches, the DisplayListPanel is updated to show these matches.

+UI Updates:

+- DisplayListPanel listens for changes in the model's filtered list.
+When DisplayCommand updates this list, DisplayListPanel reacts by refreshing its contents, using DisplayCard for each item in the filtered list.
+- Each DisplayCard extracts and displays information from the Person instance it represents, providing a visual representation of each matched person.

 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**